mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 After [Kimchi burned me](#2-pick-better-vm-management-software) on my last build, I was reluctant to try another free solution.
 [Proxmox](https://www.proxmox.com/en/) has been around for 12 years, so I felt like they were a safe enough bet.
 Graphics-wise, it's a huge step up from Kimchi, but it lags behind ESXi in slickness.

 The part of Proxmox that I most appreciate is its scriptability.
-One of my frequent tasks is creating a new VM from a template and then using [Ansible](https://docs.ansible.com/ansible/latest/index.html) to configure it how I want.
+One of my frequent tasks is creating a new VM from a template and then using [Ansible](https://docs.ansible.com/ansible/latest/index.html) to install additional software.
 With ESXi, I couldn't find a way to do this without manually clicking buttons in the web UI every time.
-With Proxmox, [their CLI](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#_managing_virtual_machines_with_span_class_monospaced_qm_span) is powerful enough that I can script it to the point where I just type `./create-vm whatgotdone-dev` and my scripts create a fresh [What Got Done](https://whatgotdone.com) development VM.
+With Proxmox, [their CLI](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#_managing_virtual_machines_with_span_class_monospaced_qm_span) is powerful enough that I can script it down to just `./create-vm whatgotdone-dev` and my scripts create a fresh [What Got Done](https://whatgotdone.com) development VM.

 My biggest complaint is that Proxmox is unintuitive.
 I couldn't even figure out how to install it until I found [Craft Computing's installation tutorial](https://www.youtube.com/watch?v=azORbxrItOo).
 But once you learn your way around, it's easy to use.

 ## Benchmarks

-Before I decommissioned my old VM server, I collected simple benchmarks of my common workflows to compare performance improvements on my new server.
+Before I decommissioned my old VM server, I collected simple benchmarks of my common workflows to measure performance improvements.

 Most of my old VMs ran on network storage because its local SSD only had room for a couple of VMs.
 In the benchmarks below, I compare performance in three different scenarios: